Services in Koli National Park

 - Koli Activ Oy (koliactiv.fi) at Ukko-Koli rents canoes, bikes etc. at Koli Harbour's Alamaja.

 - Snow shoes and skies an be rent from Koli Shop Retkitupa (feelkoli.fi).

 - Please contact Rinnetupa (Break Sokos Hotel Koli) to rent slalom equipment.

 - All parts of Koli Nature Centre Ukko are accessible by wheelchair.
 There are wheelchair ramps to the exhibition area, elevators to the second floor, where the audiovisual equipment and conference facilities are located, and toilets for the disabled.

-- By Ukko-Koli lookout point there is a separate lookout point for the disabled, which is at the end of a wide path.
+- By Ukko-Koli lookout point there is a separate accessible lookout point, which is at the end of a wide path.

 - Some of the National Park's campfire sites are accessible by wheelchair: Likolahti and the so-called prime minister's campfire site near Nature Centre Ukko.

-- The only special toilet for the disabled in the National Park is at the visitor centre.
+- The only accessible toilet in the National Park is at the visitor centre.